authzforce/fiware/doc/UserAndProgrammersGuide.rst

 #.
 Run Maven ``generate-sources``.
 This will generate the JAXB-annotated class(es) from the XML schema into the folder ``target/generated-sources/xjc``, one of which corresponds to your attribute provider XML type defined in the second step, therefore has the same name and also extends ``org.ow2.authzforce.xmlns.pdp.ext.AbstractAttributeProvider`` class corresponding to ``AbstractAttributeProvider`` type in the XML schema.
 For example, in the case of the Authzforce *Test Attribute Provider* aforementioned, the corresponding generated class is ``org.ow2.authzforce.core.xmlns.test.TestAttributeProvider``.
 In your case and in general, we will refer to it as your *Attribute Provider Model Class*.

 #.
 Create your Attribute Provider factory and concrete implementation class (as in the *Factory* design pattern).
 The factory class must be public, and extend ``org.ow2.authzforce.core.pdp.api.CloseableAttributeProviderModule.FactoryBuilder<APM>``, where ``APM`` stands for your *Attribute Provider Model Class*; and the factory class must have a public no-argument constructor or no constructor.
-You may use the `AuthzForce TestAttributeProviderModule class <https://github.com/authzforce/core/blob/release-5.0.2/src/test/java/org/ow2/authzforce/core/test/custom/TestAttributeProviderModule.java>`_ (used for AuthzForce unit tests only) as an example.
-In this example, the static nested class ``Factory`` is the one extending ``CloseableAttributeProviderModule.FactoryBuilder<TestAttributeProvider>``.
-Such a class has a factory method ``getInstance(APM configuration)`` (``getInstance(TestAttributeProvider conf)`` in the example) that, from an instance of your ``APM`` representing the XML input (``TestAttributeProvider`` in the example), creates an instance of your Attribute Provider implementation class (``TestAttributeProviderModule`` in the example).
-Indeed, your Attribute Provider implementation class must implement the interface ``CloseableAttributeProviderModule`` (package ``org.ow2.authzforce.core.pdp.api``).
-To facilitate the implementation process, instead of implementing this interface directly, you should extend ``BaseAttributeProviderModule`` (same package) in your implementation class, whenever possible.
+You may use `org.ow2.authzforce.core.pdp.testutil.ext.TestAttributeProvider class <https://github.com/authzforce/core/blob/release-10.1.0/pdp-testutils/src/main/java/org/ow2/authzforce/core/pdp/testutil/ext/TestAttributeProvider.java>`_ (used for AuthzForce unit tests only) as an example.
+In this example, the static nested class ``Factory`` is the one extending ``CloseableDesignatedAttributeProvider.FactoryBuilder<org.ow2.authzforce.core.pdp.testutil.ext.xmlns.TestAttributeProvider>``.
+Such a class has a factory method ``getInstance(APM configuration)`` (``getInstance(TestAttributeProvider conf)`` in the example) that, from an instance of your ``APM`` representing the XML input (``org.ow2.authzforce.core.pdp.testutil.ext.xmlns.TestAttributeProvider`` in the example), creates an instance of your Attribute Provider implementation class (``org.ow2.authzforce.core.pdp.testutil.ext.TestAttributeProviderModule`` in the example, which is a different class from the APM class, different package!).
+Indeed, your Attribute Provider implementation class must implement the interface ``CloseableDesignatedAttributeProvider`` (package ``org.ow2.authzforce.core.pdp.api``).
+To facilitate the implementation process, instead of implementing this interface directly, you should extend ``BaseDesignatedAttributeProvider`` (same package) in your implementation class, whenever possible.
 This class already implements the required interface.
-There are cases where it is not possible; for instance, since ``BaseAttributeProviderModule`` is an abstract class, if your implementation needs to extend another abstract class, you have no choice but to implement the interface directly, because a Java class cannot extend multiple abstract classes.
-In any case, as mandated by the interface, your implementation class must implement the method ``get(attributeGUID, attributeDatatype, context))`` in charge of actually retrieving the extra attributes (``TestAttributeProviderModule#get(...)`` in the example).
+There are cases where it is not possible; for instance, since ``BaseDesignatedAttributeProvider`` is an abstract class, if your implementation needs to extend another abstract class, you have no choice but to implement the interface directly, because a Java class cannot extend multiple abstract classes.
+In any case, as mandated by the interface, your implementation class must implement the method ``get(attributeGUID, attributeDatatype, context))`` in charge of actually retrieving the extra attributes (``TestAttributeProvider#get(...)`` in the example).
 The ``attributeGUID`` identifies an XACML attribute category, ID and Issuer that the PDP is requesting from your attribute provider; the ``attributeDatatype`` is the expected attribute datatype; and ``context`` is the request context, including the content from the current XACML Request and possibly extra attributes retrieved so far by other Attribute Providers.

 #.
-When your implementation class is ready, create a text file ``org.ow2.authzforce.core.pdp.api.PdpExtension`` in folder ``src/main/resources/META-INF/services`` (you have to create the folder first) and put the fully qualified name of your implementation class on the first line of this file, like in the `example from Authzforce source code <https://github.com/authzforce/core/blob/release-5.0.2/src/test/resources/META-INF/services/org.ow2.authzforce.core.pdp.api.PdpExtension>`_.
+When your implementation class is ready, create a file ``org.ow2.authzforce.core.pdp.api.PdpExtension`` in folder ``src/main/resources/META-INF/services`` (you have to create the folder first) and put the fully qualified name of your implementation class on the first line of this file, like in the `example from Authzforce source code <hhttps://github.com/authzforce/core/blob/release-10.1.0/pdp-testutils/src/main/resources/META-INF/services/org.ow2.authzforce.core.pdp.api.PdpExtension>`_.

 #.
 Run Maven ``package`` to produce a JAR from the Maven project.